 Approved specified work

-Specified work in assisting bush recovery efforts or disaster recovery work is any type of work described in the list below:
+Specified work in assisting bush recovery efforts or flood recovery work is any type of work described in the list below:

-- construction, farming, or any other work in association with recovery or restitution of land, property, farm animals or wildlife; and
+- Construction, farming, or any other work in association with recovery or restitution of land, property, farm animals or wildlife

 Examples of construction work that qualify as specified work include: